qupath/qupath-docs/docs/tutorials/multiplex_analysis.md

 :align: center
 :class: shadow-image
 :width: 90%

+Example of cell detection in the luca-7color image
 :::

 Along with the cell detection, QuPath automatically measures all channels in different cell compartments.